xorvoid/hydra/README.md

   - ... and more ...

 In addition, [dis86](https://github.com/xorvoid/dis86) is designed to generate code that compiles and runs correctly with hydra.

+## Quirks

+Functions running on Aarch64 clearly use a different stack and address-space than x86-16.
+No effort is made for x86-16 code to be able to access this address-space.
+Instead it's a pure "shadow space".
+This means that any local variables on the stack of a Hydra function cannot escape.
+If a local variable needs to be passed to another function that may reside on x86-16, then it must be on that machine's stack.
+In addition, each Hydra function stack-frame resides on a different stack allocation.